lukasmartinelli/naturalearthtiles/README.md

 ## License

-The produced tiles are licensed under the [Open Database License](http://wiki.openstreetmap.org/wiki/Open_Database_License) and are made with data originating from [Natural Earth](http://www.naturalearthdata.com/).
+The produced vector and raster tiles are made available under the Public Domain Dedication and License v1.0 whose full text can be found at: http://www.opendatacommons.org/licenses/pddl/1.0/.

 The source code is Copyright (c) Lukas Martinelli under BSD-3 as defined in [License](LICENSE).
 The vector data source in `src/vector-data-source` is partially derived from [mapbox/natural-earth-tm2](https://github.com/mapbox/natural-earth-tm2) and therefore retains Copyright (c) Mapbox under BSD-3 as defined in [License](src/vector-data-source/LICENSE.md).